ssashir06/DayZDockerServer/Readme.md

 Please do not make the server's image which named 'dayzdockerserver' public like in DockerHub because it contains licensed files of DayZ Server.

 # Current issues
-X3DAudio1_7.dll and XAPOFX1_5.dll cannot be copied from build image, because installation of DirectX failure.
+X3DAudio1_7.dll and XAPOFX1_5.dll cannot be copied from build image, because of the installation of DirectX failure.

 # TODO
 - Creating a docker compose file.